949.394.1714 a.sansone@me.com

 Meditation is a tool for the mind, just as a barbell is a tool for the muscle or a treadmill is a tool for cardiac training.
 Or a spatula to cake batter, and a steak knife to steak, for that matter…

 The goal for a meditation practice is directing the focus of the mind and quieting a narrative of thoughts that is often generated from the ego’s perspective, or from somewhere in the past or future.
+The actual practice of meditation happens one moment after another – some moments are quiet and calm, while other moments are spent redirecting focus from whether you’ll have a burrito or a bowl for lunch today back into the breath.

-While there may be an ultimate goal of enlightenment by practicing meditation, no one starts training for a marathon by running 26 miles.
+No one starts training for a marathon by running 26 miles.

 No one starts playing piano with the sheet music of Piano Sonata No. 29 in B-flat major by Beethoven.